 There are several types of legal work experience you can attain while you are a law student:

 - Pro bono work: This kind of work provides students with the opportunity to gain legal experience by interacting directly clients under the supervision of a practicing lawyer.
 Many of our partner universities have pro bono legal clinics in their law school and this is an excellent way to demonstrate your commitment to the legal field to potential recruiters, in addition to making contacts with lawyers.

 - Mini pupillages: This opportunity allows law students to shadow a barrister in chambers, see their daily activities and workload and the type of cases that they handle.
 Mini pupillages require application forms and can be highly competitive.

 If you are intent on getting experience in a law firm, there are different opportunities:

 - Open days: Many law firms run open days throughout the year for law students to visit the law firm for a day and meet lawyers at the firm and see how the law firm is set up.
 This is particularly suitable for law students in their first year of legal studies.

-- Vacation schemes: These programmes are targeted towards 2nd and 3rd year law students and take place during the Winter and Spring holidays.
+- Vacation schemes: These programs are targeted towards 2nd and 3rd year law students and take place during the Winter and Spring holidays.
 Depending on law firm, the length of the vacation scheme and the type of work it includes varies.

-*It is worth noting that vacation schemes and open days require applications and can be competitive therefore students should submit their applications before the deadlines indicated on the law firms’ websites.
+*It is worth noting that vacation schemes and open days require applications and can be competitive; therefore, students should submit their applications before the deadlines indicated on the law firms’ websites.

 Once you complete a LLB, it may be worth looking at supplementing your degree with specialist legal knowledge in the form of the LLM.